HugoSalt/hugosalt.github.io/process_book/process_book.md

 ### Data weirdness

-- A game had a release date of 2020, after checking on Internet it was release in 2009, we've corrected the csv.
+- A game had a release date of 2020, after checking on Internet it was released in 2009, we've corrected the csv.
-- Some games don't have a release date ("N/A")
+- Some games don't have a release date ("N/A").

-## Console Popularity
+## Console Popularity report

 As a first graph, using sum of sales, we obtained :

 ![./popularity_console_first_graph.png](./popularity_console_first_graph.png)

-- Sum of sales goes down at the end (year 2016 / 2017) because games released in those year had less time to get sold than older games.
+- Sum of sales goes down at the end (year 2016) maybe because games released this year had less time to get sold than older games.
 Maybe we should switch to number of released game per year instead of sales ?

 - Too many lines could be clearer.
 We could do the following :
   - Remove console that make almost no sales, keep only the most important ones